MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-intro.md

 ### Install Global Secure Access Client on your Windows 10/11 client device

-Microsoft Entra Internet Access for M365 and Microsoft Entra Private Access use the Global Secure Access Client on Windows devices.
+Microsoft Entra Internet Access for Microsoft 365 and Microsoft Entra Private Access use the Global Secure Access Client on Windows devices.
 This client acquires and forwards network traffic to Microsoft Security Service Edge Solution.

 1. Make sure your Windows device is Microsoft Entra joined or hybrid joined.
 1. Sign in to the Windows device with a Microsoft Entra user role that has local admin privileges.